terminalpp/terminalpp/README.md

 When X server is installed, follow the Linux guide above.

-> Note that unlike Windows and Linux, Apple version is almost untested.
+> Note that unlike Windows and Linux, Apple version is untested.
+Also, since std::filesystem is available only since 10.15 and there are no 10.15 workers on azure.
+Not even build on OSX is tested at the moment.

 # Performance (*)